gaeljw/otel15457/README.md

 # How to reproduce

-Change the `opentelemetry-javaagent` in the file `build.sbt` to try another version.
+Change the `opentelemetry-javaagent` version in the file `build.sbt` to try another version.

 Then run: